zachvalenta/jvns.ca/content/post/2018-10-27-new-zine--oh-shit--git-.markdown

 I felt like I'd forgotten what it was like to be confused/scared by Git.
 And I write most things from a place of "I was super confused by this thing just recently, let me explain it!!".

 But then!!
+I saw that Katie Sylor-Miller had made this delightful website called [oh shit, git!](https://ohshitgit.com/) explaining how to get out of common git mishaps.
+I thought this was really brilliant because a lot of the things on that site ("oh shit, i committed to the wrong branch!") are things I remember being really scary when I was less comfortable with git!

-I saw that Katie Sylor-Miller had made this really fun and popular website called [oh shit, git!](https://ohshitgit.com/).
-And I thought, that's super fun, and it seems like it could be useful for folks to have as a paper reference!
+So I thought, maybe this could be useful for folks to have as a paper reference!
 Maybe we could make a zine out of it!
 So I emailed her and she agreed to work with me.
 And now here it is! :D

 ### what's new in the oh shit, git! zine?